Have you ever walked through a crowded street in Hong Kong and felt like you were staring into the mouth of a concrete beast?

 - Eat the street food.
 Don't be afraid of the tiny stalls tucked into the corners of these buildings.
 That's where the best food is.
 Look for the places where locals are queuing.
 If it looks a bit weathered, that's usually a good sign.

 - Use the MTR, but walk the side streets.
-The subway is great for getting to the right district, but the magic is in the alleys and the side streets that the maps don't always stress.
+The subway is great for getting to the right district, but the magic is in the alleys and the side streets that the maps don't always make clear.

 - Bring a light jacket or an umbrella.
 Even if it's hot outside, the narrow alleys between these buildings can be damp and shaded, and Hong Kong weather is famously unpredictable.